 Brick foundations aren’t immune either.
 With brick, stair step cracks commonly occur on the exterior walls and can signify a settling foundation.
 This type of cracking usually results from uneven settling of the foundation, leading to uneven support and potential structural failure.

-Why Immediate Investigation is Crucial
+Why Early Investigation is Important

 Ignoring these warning signs can result in severe consequences: